 - Unknown - no cause is found in about 1 in 10 cases.
 However, a number of these cases are probably due to tiny gallstones or 'gallstone sludge' which passes through the bile duct but is too small to be seen on scans or other tests.

 The digestive chemicals (enzymes) that are made in the pancreas become activated and start to 'digest' parts of the pancreas.
 They are normally only activated after they reach the part of the gut just after the stomach (the duodenum).
 This leads to a range of chemical reactions that cause inflammation in the pancreas.
 How the above causes actually trigger this sequence of events is not clear.

 - In most cases (about 4 in 5), the inflammation is mild and settles within a week or so.
 Symptoms may be bad for a few days but then settle and the pancreas fully recovers.

 - In some cases (about 1 in 5) the inflammation quickly becomes severe.
 Parts of the pancreas and surrounding tissues may die (necrose).
 Pancreatic enzymes and chemicals may get into the bloodstream and cause inflammation and damage to other organs in the body.
 This can lead to shock, respiratory failure, kidney failure and other complications.
 This is a very serious situation which can be fatal.

-- Being sick (vomiting), fever and generally feeling very unwell are common.
+- Being sick (vomiting), a high temperature (fever) and generally feeling very unwell are common.

 - Your abdomen may become swollen.

 - If the pancreatitis becomes severe and other organs become involved (for example, your heart, lungs or kidneys) then various other symptoms may develop.
-You may become dehydrated and have low blood pressure.
+You may become lacking in fluid in the body (dehydrated) and have low blood pressure.